ernest-bruce/human-internet/internet_plan/internet_plan.md

 &nbsp;
 &nbsp;

-## Peoples•Foundation components
+## Peoples·Foundation components
-Peoples•Foundation is dedicated to providing reliable identification and authentication services, secure access to personal·information, and technology that takes humanity forward
+Peoples·Foundation is dedicated to providing reliable identification and authentication services, secure access to personal·information, and technology that takes humanity forward
 · these are the components that make this happen
 &nbsp;
 &nbsp;

-### Peoples•ID
+### Peoples·ID
-the Peoples•ID service comprises these capabilities:
+the Peoples·ID service comprises these capabilities:

   * government·authority-attested identification
   * private, semipermanent credentials managed by ondevice secure·elements
-  * private, permanent credentials managed by Peoples•ID
+  * private, permanent credentials managed by Peoples·ID
   * support ondevice biometric·authentication, on request by any entity
   * support authorization·service
 &nbsp;
 &nbsp;

-### Peoples•Cloud
+### Peoples·Cloud
-the Peoples•Cloud service comprises these capabilities:
+the Peoples·Cloud service comprises these capabilities:

-  * uses Peoples•ID to enable an entity to grant another entity access to digital·organism functionalities
+  * uses Peoples·ID to enable an entity to grant another entity access to digital·organism functionalities
   * **agents** (read and write access to entity data and content) and **consumers** (read access to data and content) interact with digital·organisms to modify entity data and content
 &nbsp;
 &nbsp;

 ### humane data·model
-the **data·model** used to store data and content in Peoples•Cloud is context·rich
+the **data·model** used to store data and content in Peoples·Cloud is context·rich
 · it facilitates intricate interconnection between data and content items to enable seamless and natural navigation, based on context, categorization, and relation

 consumers and agents use data·manipulation interfaces to access and manage all entity data